Lo-Z/RS232-U/README.md

 	- Keep In a Dry, Cool/ Room temprature area when charging
 	- For the Best Lifespan of the battery, keep the charge between 30 - 80 %
 	- If the device gets hot, discontinue use immediately
+	- There is an overcharge protection circuit to keep from over charging the battery

 1.1 The RS232-U can run on battery power or via USB-C bus power.
 	If you want to save battery, plug the RS232-U in without turning the power switch to "On"

-1.2 If you want to charge the battery
+1.2 Charging the battery

 	- Turn on the RS232-U (The power switch links the battery to the main circuit) The RS232-U will not charge if its not powered on!!